andrewras58/portfolio-site/README.md

 Personal Portfolio Website (andrewras.dev)

 todo:
-  - align the planets away from each other
-  - add hover effects
+  - install shadcn and spice up the UI with it
   - create the content pages
   - think of a way to have an information card or something like that as a guide
   - think of how to make the design mobile friendly (how to present without hovers to show which page)